thin-edge/thin-edge.io/docs/src/tutorials/Installation_and_configuration.md

 ## Step 3 Sending Device Data

 Once your device is configured and connected to an IoT cloud platform, you can start sending measurements, events or alarms.
-In the standard configuration you can not connect externally to the mosquito broker and thus the messages have to be send directly from the device itself.
-If you want to change that you need to configure according to here.
+In the standard configuration, you can not connect externally to the mosquito broker and thus the messages have to be sent directly from the device itself.
+If you want to change that, you need to configure it according to here.

-The tedge cli allows you to send payloads via mqtt the following way:
+The tedge CLI allows you to send payloads via MQTT the following way:
 ```
 tedge mqtt pub {{TOPIC}} {{PAYLOAD}}
 ```